hust-gubo/geo_relative_position/README.md

 # geo_relative_position
-# Our code will be released after the paper is accepted
+# Our complete code and model parameters will be released after the paper is accepted and before the official conference.